Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Multivariate functional principal component analysis via fast covariance estimation for multivariate sparse functional data or longitudinal data proposed by Li, Xiao, and Luo (2020) .

-quickOutlier — by Daniel López Pérez, 4 days ago
+quickOutlier — by Daniel López Pérez, a month ago

 Detect and Treat Outliers in Data Mining